 Then, you’ll flip the paper over and place it on your chalkboard.
 Using a pencil, trace over the design and as you do, the chalk will transfer to the chalkboard surface.

-This gives you the perfect outline of letters!
-Then, use chalk markers or regular chalk to trace over the transferred image.
 Once I found and started using chalk markers, I realized that this was one of the tricks to perfect letters I had been missing out on all of this time!
 They are so easy to use and make your letters look perfect.
 Then, when it’s time to erase them, all you need is a damp rag and they wipe right off.

-I know the process might seem a bit much for just writing a simple note on a chalkboard, but if I am using my chalkboard as something in my decor for a holiday or season, I take the extra 15 minutes to walk through this process.
+I know the process might seem a bit much for just writing a simple note on a chalkboard, but if I am using my chalkboard as something in my decor for a holiday or a season, I take the extra 15 minutes to walk through this process.
 I still put up this silver platter upcycled into a fall wreath every year!

 It actually looks decent, doesn’t it?!
 I can’t help but smile when I see this before leaving out the backdoor, not only for the quote, but also because I love that I actually wrote those letters!